 Tip 7: Review your spending

-Spend wisely by reviewing your account statements, paying your bills regularly and using online banking or a mobile banking app to easily monitor your accounts.
-Text banking is another efficient way to stay on top of your spending by getting text notifications for each transaction or even your account balance at the end of each day.
+Spend wisely by reviewing your account statements, paying your bills regularly and using online banking or a mobile banking app to easily monitor your accounts. text banking is another efficient way to stay on top of your spending by getting text notifications for each transaction or even your account balance at the end of each day.

 Tip 8: Use Debit instead of Credit